Disclaimer: All views presented here, in this newsletter, are my own.

 Why is this such a big deal?

-In the last several years (particular since Covid), I have came across several local, regional and or even global manufacturers that did not had an IT and or OT cybersecurity policies in place, or had some IT security policies and procedures bundled within the policy document, however, when it came to OT/ICS related security policies, none existed in almost all cases.
+In the last several years (particular since Covid), I have came across several asset owners (both in critical infrastructure and local, regional and or even global manufacturers) that did not had an IT and or OT cybersecurity policies in place, or had some IT security policies and procedures bundled within the policy document, however, when it came to OT/ICS related security policies, none existed in almost all cases.
 Yes, true even end of 2024 for perhaps many.

-These manufacturers were motivated to act mainly because of compliance mandates, audit demands, or as a response to a cyber incident.
+These asset owners (CII / manufacturers) were motivated to act mainly because of compliance mandates, audit demands, or as a response to a cyber incident.

 Implementing a policy is crucial for enabling your IT and OT/ICS or operations teams to effectively apply security best practices across all facilities and locations.
 This approach ensures consistency and reliability, rather than depending on the diverse culture, knowledge, skills, and intentions of administrative and general staff.